pabloabap/task-management-system/docs/DECISIONS.md

 creating `tasks` model, views, urls and templates, understanging `settings.py` file and making my first migrations.
 - Day 3 (Sunday 7): Build the other models required and understand Django Rest Framework.
 This day I didn't do a commit because there weren't any real progression at the project but a understanding of the framework (serializationS, views, viewsets, pagination, filtering, routing among others)
 - Day 4 (Monday 8): I cleaned testing files created the day before to understand how to build the API's.
 Inside `apps/api` I built aathentication, user management and part of task management APIs endpoints.
-- Day 5 (Tuesday 9): Project revision, documentation and latests features progression on task management API.
+- Day 5 (Tuesday 9): Project revision, documentation, latests features progression on task management API and Celery first implementation `send_task_notification`.
+This notification alert all users about task changes.

 # Technical challenges faced
 - Set up docker infrastructure from scratch, create `docker-compose-yml` and verify all containers communicate properly: I was focus on build light and solid infrastructure.